tetcore/substrate-verifiable-credentials/docs/securing-issuing.md

-## Securing the issuing credentials
+## Securing the issuing of credentials

 You might have noticed, that at this point anyone can issue credentials to anyone, regardless of their connection to the subject - nor do we check whether the referenced subject even exists in the first place.
 That is obviously less than ideal.